The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Lying awake at night stressing about how to afford rent or utilities doesn’t pay the bills.
 But merely knowing that likely won’t stop you from worrying.
 In fact, worry about finances was the No. 1 stressor in a recent national survey.1

-Unfortunately, money is a problem for a lot of older adults.
-One-third of senior households have no money left over each month, reports the National Council on Aging (NCOA).2 Or older adults are in debt after meeting necessary expenses.
+Unfortunately, money is a problem for a lot of people.
+One-third of older adults households have no money left over each month, reports the National Council on Aging (NCOA).2 Or they are in debt after meeting necessary expenses.

 That can take a real toll on both mental and physical well-being.
-For example, one study looked at financially strapped seniors during the first few days of the month, before their Social Security check arrived.
+For example, one study looked at older adults who were financially strapped during the first few days of the month, before their Social Security check arrived.
 It found that levels of inflammatory substances in their bodies rose significantly.3

 “These inflammatory chemicals are linked to a whole host of conditions, including heart disease, high blood pressure, autoimmune disorders, chronic pain and depression,” says study author Laura Samuel, Ph.D.
 She’s a registered nurse and an assistant professor at the Johns Hopkins University School of Nursing in Baltimore.